Are Fuel Surcharges Fair?

 Ensure that you are armed with information, so attempt to understand what factors are involved when it comes to surcharges.
 This includes understanding the surcharge formula, your various transportation expenses, and what you can do to control them.

-While you can’t change the marketplace overnight, and fuel surcharges are likely here to stay, you should work closely with your Freight Management Firm to understand the specific surcharge criteria that applies to your lanes and marketplaces .
+While you can’t change the marketplace overnight, and fuel surcharges are likely here to stay, you should work closely with your freight management firm to understand the specific surcharge criteria that apply to your lanes and marketplaces.

 Working closely with a committed freight management firm will ensure your fuel surcharges are not just charged, but first negotiated and applied in a fair and responsible manner.